martinthenth/martinthenth/README.md

 # 👋 Hey there - I'm Martin Nijboer

-I'm a **software engineer** looking for exciting, and challenging projects to work on.
+I'm a **software engineer** looking for exciting, and challenging projects.
 My specialization is **backend engineering**, with a focus on building scalable systems with the **Elixir** programming language.

 My goal is to continuously improve myself, build new things, and having fun while doing that.